tasmota/docs/docs/Home-Assistant.md

 SetOption19 1
 ```

 !!! failure "Discovery is not built in to tasmota lite.
-Use the full version for discovery."
+Use the full version (tasmota.bin) for discovery."

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
 That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device.